cyclejs-community/component-combinators/README.md

 I hope that by now, even if you do not understand the full syntax and semantics of the component combinators, you realize somewhat the merits of using a component model, under which an application is written as a component tree, where components are glued with component combinators.
-I certainly think it is simpler to write, and more importantly simpler to read, maintain and debug.
+I certainly think it is simpler to write, and more importantly, simpler to read, maintain and debug.

 Let's have a proper look at combinators' syntax and the available combinators extracted from the 20K-line cyclejs codebase.